-- A degree of stress is normal and actually necessary for successfully tackling life. - If you or your child feels that they are becoming too stressed, encourage them to talk about the underlying issues. - You know your child best so any marked changes in behaviour are worth checking out - These may include: - -Difficulty getting to sleep or waking up - -Tiredness - -Poor appetite - -Loss of interest in things they used to enjoy - -Headaches and other unexplained aches and pains - -Irritability and frequent angry episodes - Remind your child that they have overcome difficulties in the past.
-Get them to focus on what they have achieved, despite this 'blip' and point out that little is achieved without hard work and mistakes being made - it's part of life and learning and adults frequently make mistakes too.
+- A degree of stress is normal and actually necessary for successfully tackling life. - If you or your child feels that they are becoming too stressed, encourage them to talk about the underlying issues. - You know your child best so any marked changes in behaviour are worth checking out.
+These may include: - -Difficulty getting to sleep or waking up - -Tiredness - -Poor appetite - -Loss of interest in things they used to enjoy - -Headaches and other unexplained aches and pains - -Irritability and frequent angry episodes - -Becoming quieter & less communicative - -Trouble with emotional regulation, e.g. tears over a minor incident. - Get them to focus on what they have achieved rather than what they think could go wrong.
+Teenagers love to catastrophise but try to get them to focus on the here and the now.